LSST-sersag/pyzdcf/docs/pyZDCF/pyZDCF.rst

    | Andjelka Kovačević - andjelka@matf.bg.ac.rs
    | Dragana Ilić - dilic@matf.bg.ac.rs

-You are wlcome to write to us:
+You are welcome to write to us:
 	- if there are any problems running the code on your system;
 	- to give suggestions for code improvements.